hyperfiction/HypNotif/readme.md

 The iOS part is based on [Easy APNs](https://github.com/manifestinteractive/easyapns).
 The Android part is based on the [GCM Demo Application](http://developer.android.com/google/gcm/demo.html)

-This extension has been created to work with [the HypNotif server]().

 Installation
 ------------
 There is an [include.nmml]() file and [ndll]() are compiled for: